How to implement new technology & processes into your aviation business?

 Let's break those individual parts down.

 Most change stems from some dissatisfaction.
 A team member is unhappy with the current system due to inefficiencies or there has been an incident that the current system wasn't able to handle correctly.
 Sometimes the dissatisfaction may be in one part of the business only or might be organization wide.
-The dissatisfaction may be at an executive level or at a hanger floor level but regardless of where it is, unless there is a high enough level of dissatisfaction, change won't occur.
+The dissatisfaction may be at an executive level or at a hangar floor level but regardless of where it is, unless there is a high enough level of dissatisfaction, change won't occur.
 Be aware than just because organizational leaders see the need for change, doesn't mean everyone in the organization will.

 Vision is defined as "the ability to think about or plan the future with imagination or wisdom".
 There has to be a vision or a picture of what it would look like once the change happens for people to get behind the change.
 No one likes being told that things are changing without the "Why" being explained to them.
 Questions like "How is this going to help me do my job?" or "What are the benefits to the organization to go through this change?" can be answered with a clear vision from those managing the change.
 Get buy in from your team and that can go a long way in implementing change.